 James McAvoy reprises his Olivier-nominated role in the new production of Edmond Rostand's classic play Cyrano de Bergerac, which is freely adapted by Martin Crimp and directed by Jamie Lloyd.

 James McAvoy On Stage - Theatre Credits, Bio and Tickets

 Born in Glasgow in 1979, James McAvoy started out in theatre as a member of PACE Youth Theatre after his acting debut in The Near Room.
 He later graduated from the Royal Scottish Academy of Music and Drama.

 McAvoy began his theatre career acting as a gay hustler in Out in the Open at Hampstead Theatre, playing the role of Iggy.
 He later starred in Privates on Parade at Donmar Warehouse, a performance which caught Sam Mendes’ attention.
 His performance as Walker and Ned in Three Days of Rain at the Apollo Theatre saw him nominated for the Laurence Olivier Award for Best Actor.
-He was nominated for the same award two years later for his portrayal of title character Macbeth at Trafalgar Studios.
+Read a Three Days of Rain review starring James McAvoy here.